Ankr-network/ankr-docs/pages/stake/for-integrators/dev-details/bnb-liquid-staking-mechanics.md

 The requirements when staking are:

-* Minimum value to stake — 1.002 BNB (the 0.002 part is the relayer fee added on top of 1 BNB).
+* Minimum value to stake — 0.502 BNB (the 0.002 part is the relayer fee added on top of 0.5 BNB).

 * Maximum value to stake — unlimited, at the user’s discretion.

 The requirements when unstaking are:

-* Minimum value to unstake — 1 BNB.
+* Minimum value to unstake — 0.5 BNB.

 * Maximum value to unstake — up to the initial stake+accumulated rewards for aBNBb; up to the initial stake for aBNBc.

-* Release time — 7-14 days.
+* Unbond time (before user gets their unstaked funds) — 7-14 days.

 ## Fees